kmurph73/kmurph73.github.com/_posts/2016-02-03-slos-design.markdown

   }
 </style>

-American post WW2 architecture and city design has little to compliment.
+American post-WW2 architecture and city design has little to compliment.
 One of the few things you can is the gridded design.
 For example, compare Dublin, Ireland's and
-Austin, Texas's street layout:
+Austin, Texas' street layout:

 <img class='city' src='/images/dublin.png' />
 <img class='city' src='/images/austin.png' />